 Petr Maťa studied history and historical auxiliary sciences at Charles University in Prague where he received his PhD.
-He was a visiting scholar and project researcher at the Leibniz Institute for the History and Culture of Eastern Europe (GWZO) at the University of Leipzig, and from 2002 to 2005 coordinator of a Czech-German post-graduate programme (Prague–Saarbrücken).
+He was a visiting scholar and project researcher at the Leibniz Institute for the History and Culture of Eastern Europe (GWZO) in Leipzig, and from 2002 to 2005 coordinator of a Czech-German post-graduate programme (Prague–Saarbrücken).
 He has been based in Vienna since 2006, firstly as a Lise Meitner fellow; from 2008 to 2018 he was employed as a non-tenured assistant professor (Universitätsassistent) at the Institute of History and the Institute of Austrian Historical Research at the University of Vienna.
-From 2012 to 2013, he was a EURIAS fellow at the Institute for Advanced Study at the Central European University in Budapest, as well as visiting professor at the CEU (winter trimester 2017).
-In March 2018, he joined the Institute of Habsburg and Balkan Studies and is co-editor of the compendium project 'Verwaltungsgeschichte der Habsburgermonarchie in der Frühen Neuzeit’ .
-He is also working on a post-doctoral thesis that will compare the provincial diets and political culture of the Estates in the Bohemian and Austrian lands of the seventeenth and eighteenth centuries.
+He was a EURIAS fellow at the Institute for Advanced Study at the Central European University in Budapest (from 2012 to 2013) as well as visiting professor at the CEU (winter trimester 2017).
+In March 2018, he joined the Institute of Habsburg and Balkan Studies and is co-editor of the compendium project ‘Verwaltungsgeschichte der Habsburgermonarchie in der Frühen Neuzeit’.
+In January 2021, he obtained the Venia Legendi for the field of modern history.
+In spring term 2022 he lectured as a visiting professor at the University of Klagenfurt.

 Period: early modern period

 Topics: regional grounding of Habsburg rule, provincial Estates and diets, cultural, social and religious history of the aristocracy, history of administration, fiscal-military state, multilingualism, Catholic notions of the afterlife in the era of confessionalism, autograph letters of Leopold I.